openmls/openmls/book/src/traits/types.md

 # HPKE Types

 The HPKE implementation is part of the crypto provider as well.
-The crate therefore defines the necessary types too.
+The crate, therefore, defines the necessary types too.

 The HPKE algorithms are defined as follows.